1C0D/Remove_doubles_plus/README.md

 select several vertices on 2 loops (4 extremities)
 so a minimum of 4 verts
-merge all at once (center, first, last) you can select by pairs of vertices too and do some pattern see https://youtu.be/OGZTus198h0
+merge all at once (center, first, last) you can select by pairs of vertices too and do some paterns. see https://youtu.be/OGZTus198h0

 ## Remove doubles plus
 - recalculate normals